Rassell/mmo-on-blockchain-be/README.md

 WIP

 Here will be all the combat stuff and lvl up for the game.
 Maybe also storage and inventory in some future?

+Will try to do it with different languages.